open-edge-insights/eii-azure-bridge/README.md

 container names, see [this](https://docs.microsoft.com/en-us/rest/api/storageservices/Naming-and-Referencing-Containers--Blobs--and-Metadata) page of the Azure documentation.

-### Sample EIS ONNX UDF
+### Sample EII ONNX UDF

-EIS provides a sample UDF which utilizes the ONNX RT to execute your machine learning / deep learning model.
+EII provides a sample UDF which utilizes the ONNX RT to execute your machine learning / deep learning model.
 It also supports connecting to an AzureML Workspace to download the model and then run it.
 The source code for this UDF is in `common/video/udfs/python/sample_onnx/`.

-To use this UDF with EIS, you need to modify your `build/provision/config/eis_config.json` configuration file to run the UDF in either your Video Ingesiton or Video Analytics instance.
-Then, you need to modify the environmental variables in the `EISAzureBridge/.env` file to provide the connection information to enable the UDF to download your model from AzureML.
+To use this UDF with EII, you need to modify your `build/provision/config/eii_config.json` configuration file to run the UDF in either your Video Ingesiton or Video Analytics instance.
+Then, you need to modify the environmental variables in the `EIIAzureBridge/.env` file to provide the connection information to enable the UDF to download your model from AzureML.
 Make sure to follow the instructions provided in the [Setting up AzureML](#setting-up-azureml) section above to configure your workspace correctly so that the UDF can download your model.

-The sample ONNX UDF requires that the following configuration values be set for the UDF in your `eis_config.json` file:
+The sample ONNX UDF requires that the following configuration values be set for the UDF in your `eii_config.json` file:

 |           Key         |                                      Value                                |
 | --------------------- | ------------------------------------------------------------------------- |